tbedford/Ant-Allocator/README.md

 right size, it would then be split into an allocated block and a new free block in the list (with its new metadata).
 This requires you insert a new node (a free block) into the linked-list.
 This is basically the "first fit" approach.
+If you don't find a suitable block in the list, you can grab some of the wilderness and make one.

 TODO: other options / optimizations